 Another important concept is that, in our view, investors should think more broadly about the ways companies can return cash to their owners.
 Cash dividends, which we’ve discussed, are the most obvious means.
 A long record of regular, growing dividends speaks volumes about a company’s stability and the priorities and shareholder orientation of its management.
 But buying back shares and paying down debt are also legitimate ways to return cash, as both provide shareholders with a larger claim on future cash flows.
 Collectively, dividends, share buybacks, and debt paydowns are known as shareholder yield.

 In our view, shareholder yield is the proverbial bird in the hand: If the long-term return expectation for equities is in the high single digits, why not ask for the majority of that return up front?
-We may not know whether the market is overvalued or undervalued, or whether investor sentiment will be predominantly risk-on or risk-off.
-However, we do know that if you make shareholder yield your main source of return, you are likely to get paid.
+We might not know whether the market is overvalued or undervalued, or whether investor sentiment will be predominantly risk on or risk off, but we do know that if you make shareholder yield your main source of return, you're likely to get paid.

 1 Ned Davis Research, January 2017.

 The S&P 500 Index tracks the performance of 500 of the largest publicly traded companies in the United States.
 It is not possible to invest directly in an index.
 Standard deviation is a statistical measure of the historic volatility of a portfolio.
 It measures the fluctuation of a fund’s periodic returns from the mean or average.
 The larger the deviation, the larger the standard deviation and the higher the risk.
 Past performance does not guarantee future results.